Constitutional Provisions

 II - to subject someone under their guard, power or authority, with the use of violence or serious threat, to suffer intense physical or mental treatment, as a form of punishment or as a preventive measure.

 Anyone who subjects a person arrested or under a security measure to physical or mental suffering, or any act not permitted by law or not resulting from a legal measure incurs the same penalty.
 In addition, anyone who fails to act in the face of this type of conduct when they had a duty to prevent it or to investigate the offender, incurs a sentence of imprisonment of one to four years.
 If physical injury of a serious or very serious nature occurs, the sentence is imprisonment from four to ten years; if it results in death, the sentence is imprisonment from eight to sixteen years.
-It is further stated that torture is a serious crime and may not the subject of a pardon or amnesty.
+It is further stated that torture is a serious crime and may not be the subject of a pardon or amnesty.

-Police ovsersight at state level
+Police oversight at state level

 São Paulo